Proud Canadian Company

 Basis points are a convenient way to track potential changes in interest rates.
 BPS will always be the same number, and there is always a reliable and accurate method of determining the changes in the interest rate.

-How To Use Basis Points
+How to Use Basis Points

-Since basis points measure the tiniest changes in yields or interest rates, the Bank of Canada and many other of countries’ financial institutions use BPS in their calculations.
+Since basis points measure the tiniest changes in yields or interest rates, the Bank of Canada and many other countries’ financial institutions use BPS in their calculations.
 Along with mortgages, BPS is often used at banks, credit unions, etc.

 Ready to get started?